 To implement this on an Apache server, add the following code block to the .htaccess file:

 Directory listings can expose potentially sensitive information to attackers, providing them with the necessary information to launch further attacks against the website.
 This can potentially compromise private or confidential data, making it vulnerable to malicious exploitation.
 To protect against such threats, it is essential to ensure that directory listings are disabled and that all sensitive information is securely stored.

 Add this code block inside .htaccess on Apache server: Nginx

 12. Disable error reporting

 Error reporting can be a valuable tool for troubleshooting and pinpointing which plugin or theme is causing an error on your WordPress website.
-However, once the gadget reports an error, it will display your server path.
-This is a perfect opportunity for hackers to discover sensitive information about your WordPress website.
-To disable this, you need to edit the wp-config.php file and add the following code.
+However, when the system reports an error, it will reveal your server path, which can provide hackers with sensitive information about your WordPress website.
+To prevent this, you can edit the wp-config.php file and add the following code.